Arthur Hamilton Lee, 1st and last Viscount Lee of Fareham1

 Ruth Moore is the daughter of J. G. Moore.1 She married Arthur Hamilton Lee, 1st and last Viscount Lee of Fareham, son of Reverend Melville Lauriston Lee and Emily Winter Dicker, on 23 December 1899.1

-Ruth Moore was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1 From 23 December 1899, her married name became Lee.1 As a result of her marriage, Ruth Moore was styled as Baroness Lee of Fareham on 9 July 1918.
-As a result of her marriage, Ruth Moore was styled as Viscountess Lee of Fareham on 28 November 1922.
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1 From 23 December 1899, her married name became Lee.1 After her marriage, Ruth Moore was styled as Baroness Lee of Fareham on 9 July 1918.
+After her marriage, Ruth Moore was styled as Viscountess Lee of Fareham on 28 November 1922.

 Citations